Cetopsis candiru: Names

 They are known by multiple names across their range.
 In Bolivia they are called "Canero" or just "Candiru".
 The term "Canero" is also used in Peru.
 Candiru açú is also used on occasion, however according to some researchers this name is primarily used for other species of the genus Cetopsis including C. coecutiens and C. gobioides.
 Alternatively the name "candiru cobra" is also used.
-The name Candiru is shared by Vandellia cirrhosa, a parasitic catfish from the family Trichomycteridae which is otherwise unrelated to members of the Cetopsidae.
+The name Candiru is shared with many other species of catfish, including Vandellia cirrhosa, a parasitic catfish from the family Trichomycteridae which is otherwise unrelated to members of the Cetopsidae.

 Description

+Cetopsis candiru closely resembles its sister species, C. coecutiens, but it may be distinguished through its relatively "shallow" body (body depth 20% of standard length or less) and more incisiform teeth.

 The body of Cetopsis candiru is elongated and smooth with a broadly rounded, triangular head.
 The eyes are located on the dorsolateral surface of the head and situated far towards the front of the skull within the first fifth of the head length.
 They are small, only around as large as the circular anterior nares, which are surrounded by a rim of skin.
 In addition to the anterior nares, Cetopsis candiru also possesses a second pair of nares further back on the skull that open towards the top of the body, which are also surrounded by tubular skin.
 The mouth is located low on the head and around half as wide as the head is long.
 The margins of the lower jaw are shortened and reach approximately as far back as the eyes.
 The teeth of the premaxilla are incisiform and form a single, gently curved row.
 In addition to them C. candiru also possesses teeth on the vomer which share their incisiform morphology with those of the premaxilla and are likewise arranged in a single curved row.
 Finally the dentary mimics the same tooth arrangement, if notably larger compared to the premaxillary and vomerine dentition.
 Through this C. candiru differs from its relatives, known for having conical teeth on the vomer and dentary.
 Like many other species of catfish, Cetopsis candiru has long, whisker-like growths known as barbels.
 The maxillary barbels are about a third of the length of the skull and originate below the front-most edge of the eyes.
 Two pairs of mental barbels are present on the lower jaw and equal in length and size to those of the maxilla.